Red Hen Publications

 And for that matter it isn’t by any means a done deal, since it had been a long time since he felt much need to provide a fall guy to conceal his own murders.
 I suspect a lot depends upon just how important Pettigrew’s ongoing information on the Order’s movements was considered to be.

 Peter pulled off framing Sirius Black because he didn’t try to get excessively clever about it, and Sirius had already laid most of the groundwork for him.
 Tom doesn’t have Peter’s common sense and knack for keeping things in scale.
 We really ought to be a lot more impressed by Peter than we are.
-He really is far too competent to keep overlooking the way we do.
+He is really far too competent to keep overlooking the way we do.
 Too well-informed, also.

 But where the whole ww seems to have turned on a dime in their reading of Sirius Black’s character and motives on the Ministry’s say-so, and Albus didn’t make any attempt to contradict it, there isn’t any indication that they, or Albus, would have done the same to Lily, had Peter “discovered” her alive after presumably killing her husband and son.